-- The Provider has the discretion to determine how it documents its Risk Assessments.
-A verbal Risk Assessment does not meet the Department's requirements. - The Provider must retain Records of each Risk Assessment and any action taken in accordance with each Risk Assessment.
-The Provider must provide these Records to the Department if requested. - The Provider must retain Records identifying any competent person(s) that it engages to conduct any Risk Assessment.
+The Provider must retain Records of each Risk Assessment and any action taken in accordance with each Risk Assessment.
+The Provider must provide these Records to the Department if requested.

+The Provider must retain Records identifying any competent person(s) that it engages to conduct any Risk Assessment.
 These Records must include the name and a description of the training, qualification or experience of the competent person.
 The Provider must provide these Records to the Department upon request.